johnalison/WorkingPhilosophy/WorkingPhilosophy.md

 - "Minute to learn, lifetime to master" John Mayer re: guitar

 - Bee sting: bodies response to the action worse than the inital attack.

+- Intersting fact: Hebrew only example of a language that died out, was dead for thousands of years then came back and now is the 1st language of millions of people.

+- One of the best ways of talking to yourself is to talk with other people.
+And its important to talk to yourself to know what you think.

+- Interesting Point: Assimilation  is Anhiliation as far as culture is concerned.

+- Facts about Hitler:
+   > Used to have regular mustache, trimmed version was something WWI so thier gas masks sealed properly.
+   > Keeping the trimmed mustache was a signal to his audiance that he was a warrior and that the was still being faught.